 Climate policy in national transport planning – a power analysis, POMAK

-The aim of this project is to provide insights about formal and informal institutional conditions and power relations that shape the integration of climate consideration into strategic decisions about long-term transport infrastructure development in Sweden.
-The project runs from January 2018 to December 2020.
+The aim of this project was to provide insights about formal and informal institutional conditions and power relations that shape the integration of climate consideration into strategic decisions about long-term transport infrastructure development in Sweden.
+The project was carried out from January 2018 to December 2021.

-In concrete terms, the project focuses on the process of long-term national transport planning, which is a critical case for understanding the integration of climate considerations in long term political decision making on transport.
+The project focused the process of long-term national transport planning, which is a critical case for understanding the integration of climate considerations in long term political decision making on transport.

 - Mapping the key (formal and informal) arenas, actors, processes and practices that shape long-term national transport policy and planning in Sweden.